-1 Foreign exchange derivative assets and liabilities are included within prepaid expenses and other current assets, other assets, and other current liabilities on the consolidated balance sheet.
+1 Foreign exchange derivative assets and liabilities are included within prepaid expenses and other current assets, other assets, other current liabilities, and other current liabilities on the consolidated balance sheet.

 2 Interest rate derivative liabilities are included within other current liabilities and other liabilities on the consolidated balance sheet.